-The Commission will release an issues paper to guide people in preparing a submission.
-It sets out some of the issues and questions the Commission has identified as relevant at this early stage of the inquiry.
+The Commission released an issues paper to guide people in preparing a submission.
+It set out some of the issues and questions the Commission has identified as relevant at the early stage of the inquiry.
 Participants should provide evidence to support their views, including data and specific examples where possible.

 Draft report release

-The Commission will seek further information and feedback following the expected release of a draft report at a date to be advised.
+The Commission will seek further information and feedback following the expected release of a draft report in early 2021.

 Final report to Government and release

-The final inquiry report is to be handed to the Australian Government in early 2021.
+The final inquiry report is to be handed to the Australian Government in mid-2021.